guidanoli/cptk/README.md

 | ruby | [ruby] | :heavy_check_mark: |

 (1) Read [this article](https://www.mono-project.com/docs/debug+profile/debug/#debugging-with-gdb) for more information on debugging C# applications with gdb
+(2) Read [this article](https://golang.org/doc/gdb) for more information on debugging Go programs with gdb

 ## Contribution